 The manufacturers’ instruction booklet will make references to a CD, MMS set up and web pages – none of this is relevant for this model which is the 6310MC or 6310WMC

 You do not need a CD, SIM or any software whatsoever to use this camera.

 Please note, if your 6310MC / 6310WMC has a SIM card slot hidden behind the secondary battery door please ignore it.
-It is non functional and cannot be used as the 6310MC model is not a cellular version, it does not have a modem or an antenna.
+It is non functional and cannot be used as the 6310MC model is not a cellular version camera, it does not have a modem or an antenna.

 Basic Set Up Guide

-There is space for another 8 AA batteries behind the secondary battery door positioned further to the rear of the camera should you wish to use them – this will mean that your camera lasts longer “in the field” before you will need to change or recharge the batteries again.
+There is space for another 8 AA batteries behind the secondary battery door positioned further to the rear of the camera should you wish to use them – this will mean that your camera lasts for longer “in the field” before you will need to change or recharge the batteries.